WeGoWinPrikitiw/pico/README.md

   - token_contract: https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=f6l2q-wyaaa-aaaap-qp4ma-cai

 # Note
 - We really suggest you to use it locally to get all functionality that we created.
-Some of feature has a bug.
+Some of feature has a bug in production.
 - Http outcalls to open AI sora in production is a dummy due to errors http outcalls.
 Local server run perfectly fine.

 # Bug / Fix